-There are several methods to access benefit maps.
+There are two ways to access Benefit Maps.

 - If the Enable Map setting has been selected for your initiative classification in Administration settings, you will see the Map option in the secondary menu.

-When you first open the Benefit Map of an Initiative, the map will be empty.
+When you first open the Benefit Map, the map will be empty.
 Click here to learn how to add items into the map.

 Creating Benefit Maps